biometrixtech/plans/documentation/api_demo.md

     "ranking" : integer
 }
 ```
+* `goal` will be a Goal as defined in this Appendix

 ### Goal
-* `goal` has the following schema
+* `goal` will have the following schema
 ```
 {
      "text" : string,
      "priority" : integer,
-     "goal_type" : GoalType TODO - paul : Enum below is AthleteGoalType (one of them needs to change)
+     "goal_type" : integer

 }
 ```
+* `goal_type` will be an integer reflecting the Athlete Goal Type enumeration as defined in Appendix

 ### Enumerations